ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 and procedural aspects of development and deployment.
 The integration of AI and Large Language Models (LLMs) adds a new dimension to this challenge, offering both risks and opportunities for attackers and defenders alike.
-Let's recap the key points and discuss actionable steps to enhance your organization's supply chain security.
+Let's recap the key points and discuss actionable steps to enhance your organisation's supply chain security.

 ### Recap of Key Points

 1. **Expanded Scope of the Software Supply Chain**

    - Beyond third-party libraries and open-source components, the supply chain includes people, processes, and technology.
+   - Your organisation is both a Consumer and producer within the supply chain.
+Your approach should look to protect you from upstream threats (Suppliers and Third-Parties), but also protect those downstream (Customers, Clients, Consumers) if you were to be attacked.
    - Key components include third-party libraries, open-source components, proprietary software, hardware, inter-team interactions, systems like CI/CD pipelines, and the architecture of both software and the enterprise.

-2. **Stages of the Software Supply Chain and Associated Risks**
+2. **Stages of the Software Development Lifecycle and Associated Supply Chain Risks**

+   - Take a strategic view of your SDLC, understand each stage and how to protect it, but also how those protections cascade to future stages.
-   - Each stage, from development to maintenance and updates, has its unique risks.
+   - Each stage, from design and development to maintenance and updates, has its unique risks.
    - Regularly review and look to implement best practices for securing each stage include thorough code reviews, secure configurations, comprehensive testing, secure distribution practices, deployment validation, and automated updates.